CCIR System A: Colour TV

 When used with SECAM, the FM carrier was nominally 2.66 MHz with a deviation of ±250 kHz.

 None of the above colour encoding systems had any effect on the bandwidth of system A as a whole.

-Improved audio
+Audio

 No changes were made to the audio specification over the 49 years that the 405-line system was in use.

 Transmission channels

 System A was the first formal broadcasting standard in the world.
 A European 41–68 MHz Band I television allocation was agreed at the 1947 ITU (International Telecommunication Union) conference in 1947, effectively "grandfathering in" the VHF allocation that has been used in Britain since 1936.

 United Kingdom: 1936 – 1985, Ireland 1961 – 1982

 † Channel limits of the original transmitter at Alexandra Palace in London were 41.25 – 48.00 DSB from 1936 to 1956.
 Every other transmitter on channel B1 used VSB to save bandwidth and transmission power.